Chart Color Schemes

 Hallett Cove features high concentrations of family households, with a higher-than-average median household size

 Family households account for 80.3% of all households, including 36.0% couples with children, 33.3% couples without children, and 10.5% single parent families.
 Non-family households constitute the remaining 19.7%, with lone person households at 18.1% and group households comprising 1.6%.
-The median household size is 2.6 people, which is larger than the Greater Adelaide average of 2.5.
+The median household size is 2.6 people, larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households